sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 });
 ```

  Now we can use the single tap gesture on the template to execute a method defined on the template's scope.
-This method will determine which genre the user choice.
+This method will determine which genre the user chose.
 Here's how our template will look now:

 ```
 <ul class='list' id='fragranceGenres'>